rntmancuso/black-box-profiler/README.md

 Note in the output above that the two physical pages that were allocated from the private pool are correctly released.

-l.
-It is now safe to remove the migration test kernel module with `rmmod migr_mod`
+8. It is now safe to remove the migration test kernel module with `rmmod migr_mod`

 ### Jailhouse Compilation and Deployment